Persistent Organic Pollutants

 A follow-up study found that chlordecone increased the rate of progression of the disease in mice that were genetically susceptible to lupus, but not in mice that were not susceptible to this disease, showing the importance of genetic background for this effect (Sobel et al. 2006).
 Chlordecone interacts with viruses to promote autoimmunity in lab animals as well (Tabet et al. 2018).

 In addition, autoimmune antibodies have been found to be higher in people who have higher levels of PCBs, DDE, and HCB in Slovakia (Cebecauer et al. 2009).
 These researchers found higher thyroid autoantibodies as well as impaired fasting glucose levels in people with higher exposures to these POPs (Langer et al. 2008).
 (Up to 25% of patients with type 1 diabetes have evidence of thyroid disease, the most common autoimmune disease associated with type 1 diabetes (Umpierrez et al. 2003)).
 Researchers have found evidence that may show transgenerational endocrine disrupting effects in humans.
 Youth who lived in the polluted area but who had similar organochlorine levels to youth living in unpolluted areas, showed the same health effects as their parents, who were exposed to high levels.
 These health effects included impaired fasting glucose levels and the presence of thyroid antibodies (Langer et al. 2008).
 Low thyroid levels are also linked to POPs in Belgians (Dufour et al. 2019).
+In Akwesasne Mohawk women, those with higher levels of DDE and some PCBs had a higher risk of autoimmune disease (Lee et al. 2022).

 HCB exposure has effects on the immune systems of animals and humans, and autoimmunity might be one of these effects (Michielsen et al. 1999).